vault-lexicon/issues/README.md

 ### Bug Reports
 Use this for reporting problems with the website functionality, broken links, or unexpected behavior.

-### Feature Requests
-Use this to suggest new features or improvements to the Neverwinter Vault.

 ### Content Issues
 Report problems with specific vault content, such as:
 - Broken download links
 - Missing or incorrect metadata
 - Inappropriate content

-### Account Issues
-For issues related to user accounts, login, or permissions.

 ## Before Submitting